 In Wavell Heights, the difference between buying well and buying poorly often comes down to knowing which pocket you’re in.
 The elevated streets with city views attract a different buyer pool to the flat sections near arterial roads.
 The best properties in the most competitive pockets move fast, and they rarely wait for buyers who are still working out their brief.

 At Streamline Property Buyers, we work exclusively for buyers, not vendors, not developers, not agents.
-We source both on-market and off-market properties across Brisbane’s north, do the due diligence legwork, and negotiate on your behalf.
-If Wavell Heights is on your shortlist, our team would be happy to share what we’re seeing in the market.
+We source both on-market and off-market properties and commercial property options across Brisbane’s north, do the due diligence legwork, and negotiate on your behalf.
+If Wavell Heights is on your shortlist for a house or an investment, our team would be happy to share what we’re seeing in the market.

 Connect with us today